Enable DNS Global Server Load Balancing

 Example

-Here we use our mini-CDN Beijing gateway cluster as an example.
-Before configuring the metrics, the traffic distribution of the two nodes is approximate.
+Now, let’s take our Beijing cluster in the mini-CDN as an example.
+Before configuring the node metrics, the traffic distribution between the two nodes is similar.

-Assuming that the performance of Beijing node 2 (127.0.0.3) is low and can only handle a small number of requests, we using rps as the reference metric of the node and adjust the high watermark of Beijing node 2 to a low value.
+Assuming that the performance of Beijing node 2 (127.0.0.3) is low and can only handle a small number of requests, Using Requests Per Second (RPS) as the node’s reference metric, we adjust the high watermark configuration of Beijing Node 2 to a lower value.

-Waiting for the plan update, after a period of time, we can find that the load balancing has taken effect and the traffic of the second node has started to drop, most of the requests will go to Beijing node 1 (127.0.0.2) and some requests will also go to Hangzhou node (127.0.0.1).
+After waiting for the plan to update, we can observe that the load balancing has taken effect.
+The traffic to the second node starts to decrease, and most of the requests are distributed to Beijing node 1 (127.0.0.2) and some requests are distributed to Hangzhou node (127.0.0.1).

 Use the dig